exakat/php-dictionary/dictionary/invoke.ini.rst

 It is possible to invoke an object, that means calling a function built with the object as the function name.

 Invocation is based on the ``__invoke`` magic method.

+Being invokable means that an object may be used as a function name.

 .. code-block:: php